Solar phenomena

 Solar phenomena are natural phenomena which occur within the atmosphere of the Sun.
-These phenomena take many forms, including solar wind, radio wave flux, solar flares, coronal mass ejections, coronal heating and sunspots.
+They take many forms, including solar wind, radio wave flux, solar flares, coronal mass ejections, coronal heating and sunspots.

 These phenomena are believed to be generated by a helical dynamo, located near the center of the Sun's mass, which generates strong magnetic fields, as well as a chaotic dynamo, located near the surface, which generates smaller magnetic field fluctuations.
-The total sum of all solar fluctuations is referred to as solar variation.
-The collective effect of all solar variations within the Sun's gravitational field is referred to as space weather.
+All solar fluctuations together are referred to as solar variation, producing space weather within the Sun's gravitational field.

-Solar activity and related events have been recorded since the 8th century BCE.
-Throughout history, observation technology and methodology advanced, and in the 20th century, interest in astrophysics surged.
-A number of new observatories were built with solar telescopes around the world.
+Solar activity and related events have been recorded since the eighth century BCE.
+Throughout history, observation technology and methodology advanced, and in the 20th century, interest in astrophysics surged and many solar telescopes were constructed.
 The 1931 invention of the coronagraph allowed the corona to be studied in full daylight.

 Sun

 The Sun is a star located at the center of the Solar System.
 It is almost perfectly spherical and consists of hot plasma and magnetic fields.
 It has a diameter of about 1392684 km, around 109 times that of Earth, and its mass (1.989×10^30 kilograms, approximately 330,000 times that of Earth) accounts for some 99.86% of the total mass of the Solar System.
 Chemically, about three quarters of the Sun's mass consists of hydrogen, while the rest is mostly helium.
 The remaining 1.69% (equal to 5,600 times the mass of Earth) consists of heavier elements, including oxygen, carbon, neon and iron.

 The Sun formed about 4.567 billion years ago from the gravitational collapse of a region within a large molecular cloud.
 Most of the matter gathered in the center, while the rest flattened into an orbiting disk that became the balance of the Solar System.
 The central mass became increasingly hot and dense, eventually initiating thermonuclear fusion in its core.